 #6: The Thermal Spa

 Most cruise ships offer spa treatments including massages, facials, acupuncture, and the like.
-Where NCL stands out is in its additional Spa Thermal Suite offering which is much more characteristic of the more expensive luxury cruise lines.
+Where NCL stands out is its Spa Thermal Suite.
+The Spa Thermal Suite is more characteristic of the more expensive luxury cruise lines.
 Purchasing the Thermal Suite pass allows you unlimited access to a myriad of relaxing amenities.
 The Thermal suite includes saunas, hot tubs, therapy pool, steam room, and tropical rain showers.
 You can enjoy all of this while listening to relaxing music and sipping flavored waters.
 Our favorite part of the Thermal suite, however, is absolutely the heated ceramic lounge chairs.
 We try to make a point to spend some time here every day of our cruise.

 An additional bonus of the Thermal spa is that it is for adults only.
 The Thermal Spa is usually located at the front of the ship with a wall of windows.
 We love to relax on a chaise lounge and watch the ship make its way across the ocean.
 It is like a secret hide-away from the other people with whom you share the ship.